mauro3/DataStructures.jl/README.rst

 Overview of Sorted Containers
 ----------------------------------------

-Currently one sorted container is provided:
+Three sorted containers are provided:
-SortedDict.
+SortedDict, SortedMultiDict and SortedSet.
-*SortedDict* is similar to the built-in Julia type Dict with the additional feature that the keys are stored in sorted order and can be efficiently iterated in this order.
+*SortedDict* is similar to the built-in Julia type ``Dict`` with the additional feature that the keys are stored in sorted order and can be efficiently iterated in this order.
 SortedDict is a subtype of Associative.
+It is slower than ``Dict`` because looking up a key requires an O(log *n*) tree search rather than an expected O(1) hash-table lookup time as with Dict.
+SortedDict is
-SortedDict is a parameterized type with three parameters, the key type ``K``, the value type ``V``, and the ordering type ``O``.
+a parametrized type with three parameters, the key type ``K``, the value type ``V``, and the ordering type ``O``.
+SortedSet has
+only keys; it is an alternative to the built-in ``Set`` container.
+Internally,
+SortedSet is implemented as a SortedDict in which the value type is ``Nothing``.
+Finally, SortedMultiDict is similar to SortedDict except that each key can be associated with multiple values.
+The (key,value) pairs in a SortedMultiDict are stored according to the sorted order for keys, and (key,value) pairs with the same key are stored in order of insertion.

-SortedDict internally uses a 2-3 tree, which is a kind of balanced tree and is described in many elementary data structure textbook.
+The containers internally use a 2-3 tree, which is a kind of balanced tree and is described in many elementary data structure textbooks.

-This container requires two functions to compare keys: a *less-than* and *equals* function.
+The containers require two functions to compare keys: a *less-than* and *equals* function.
 With the default ordering argument, the comparison functions are ``isless(a,b)`` and ``isequal(a,b)`` where ``a`` and ``b`` are keys.
-User-specified ordering functions are discussed below.
+More details are provided below.

 ------------------------------
 Tokens for Sorted Containers
 ------------------------------

-The SortedDict type is accompanied by an auxiliary type called the *token* and is defined as type ``SDToken``.
-A token is an item that stores the address of a single data item in the SortedDict and can be dereferenced in time O(1).
+The sorted container objects are accompanied by auxiliary objects called *tokens* defined as parameterized types ``SDToken``, ``SMDToken``, and ``SetToken``.
+A token is an item that stores the address of a single data item in the container and can be dereferenced in time O(1).
 This notion of token is similar to the concept of iterators used by C++ standard containers.